kizzen/eyes/README.md

 #### Project Description

 You are tracked almost every time you use a computer, often times with negative implications on your privacy.
-This is a project that tracks you, specifically tracks the movements of your mouse, without any of privacy concerns.
+This is a project that tracks you, specifically tracks the movements of your mouse, without any of the privacy concerns.
 Move your mouse around the screen and the pair of eyes will follow.

 #### How to Run